Kqp1227/Sensitive-Channel-Pruning/README.md

 # Sensitive-Channel-Pruning

-This is the official repository of the following paper: Achieving Fairness Through Channel Pruning for Dermatological Disease Diagnosis
+This is the official repository of the following paper: "\textit{Achieving Fairness Through Channel Pruning for Dermatological Disease Diagnosis}"

 ### Environment setup
 ```